Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages

 \section{Introduction}

 Numerical software is widely used across different domains such as embedded systems, scientific computing, and machine learning.
-Numerical software frequently makes use of floating-point arithmetic to efficiently approximate computations with real numbers.
-Some approximation of the infinitely precise reals is necessary, which introduces rounding errors at most arithmetic operations as well as potentially the special values infinity and Not-a-Number (NaN).
-Overall this make reasoning about the correctness of such software unintuitive, error prone and time consuming. --- This could be the beginning of a paper on automated reasoning for floating-point programs, \eg{} with a static~\cite{darulovaDaisyFrameworkAnalysis2018,solovyevRigorousEstimationFloatingPoint2018} or a dynamic approach~\cite{zouDetectingFloatingpointErrors2019,guoEfficientGenerationErrorinducing2020,zouOraclefreeRepairSynthesis2022}.
-Such an approach would typically be evaluated either using a small benchmark suite~\cite{damoucheStandardBenchmarkFormat2017}, or on a relatively small set of benchmarks hand-picked specifically for that paper.
+Such software frequently makes use of floating-point arithmetic to efficiently approximate computations with real numbers.
+Some approximation of the infinitely precise reals is fundamentally and practically necessary, and introduces rounding errors at most arithmetic operations as well as potentially the special values infinity and Not-a-Number (NaN).
+Overall this makes reasoning about the correctness of such software unintuitive, error prone and time consuming.